How We Got Here

-At a listening day in March 2016, industry members identified shared pre-competitive research and development challenges, as well as best practices for industry-National Lab collaborations.
-Subsequently, the National Labs developed a vision for the consortium with additional input from federal government stakeholders and created a proposed plan, which was iterated on with all stakeholder groups.
-The final vision and plan for the ABF project describes the response strategy to address shared industry needs for development of biological engineering technologies that can help companies drive the bioeconomy.
-For Fiscal Year 2017, EERE funded the ABF to the tune of $20M to continue work on the pilot project, and developing capabilities and capacity within the consortium.
+At listening days held in March and June 2016, industry participants identified shared pre-competitive research and development challenges, as well as best practices for industry-National Laboratory collaborations.
+Subsequently, with additional input from federal government stakeholders, the National Labs developed a vision for the ABF consortium and created and socialized a proposed plan.
+Together, the vision and plan present a strategy for the ABF to address shared industry needs for the development of biological engineering technologies.

 In 2017, BETO provided $15M to the ABF to continue the development and demonstration of capabilities and capacity within the consortium (guided by industry-identified challenges), as well as $5M to the ABF to support competitively-selected industry-driven collaborative research and development projects.